influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/introduction/installation_guide.md

 ### Cluster Awareness

-This release of Enterprise Kapacitor is only partly cluster-aware, meaning that some commands on the cluster will be automatically replicated throughout the cluster while other commands need to be explicitly run on each member:
+This release of Kapacitor Enterprise is only partly cluster-aware, meaning that some commands on the cluster will be automatically replicated throughout the cluster while other commands need to be explicitly run on each member:

-- Alert handler-related API calls and actions are cluster aware.
+- Alert handler-related API calls and actions are cluster-aware.
 Defining and alert handlers or queries about the state of topics only require a request to any single member within the cluster.
-- Other API calls are not cluster aware.
+- Other API calls are not cluster-aware.
 Tasks must be explicitly defined on each member that you want to run a task.

 > ***Recommendation:*** Duplicate a task the same number of times as the `redundancy` configuration option of the alert section.
 For example, if you set `redundancy` to 2, then each task that generates alerts should be defined on 2 members of the cluster.